-One of the above listed PDSs will be the same as your original PDS when you applied for your existing Policy.
+One of the above listed disclosure documents will be the same as your original disclosure document or Customer Information Brochure (CIB) when you applied for your existing Policy.
 You should read the important information in this PDS and the relevant information referenced in this PDS before making a decision.
 These documents are available online, or free of charge from our Customer Service Centre on 1300 209 088.